 For some pastors today, the thought of employing rhetoric in their preaching is like a dentist using mercury to make his fillings: it’s an outdated practice that might even be hazardous.
 For others, rhetoric is something like shaving with a straight-razor: a cool thing that your grandpa did, and maybe you wish you could as well, but it’s lost on you.
-Whatever your relationship to rhetoric might be, my goal here is to demystify it for you a little bit, and over a series of posts (starting with this one) show you how to more intentionally incorporate some tools from classical rhetoric that are particularly pertinent to sermon preparation.
+Whatever your relationship to rhetoric might be, my goal here is to demystify it for you a little bit.

 Let’s start with a definition.
 Simply put, rhetoric is the art of public speaking.
 In a sense, it is the craft in “the craft of preaching.”
 Or if you want to sound fancier, defines rhetoric as: bene dicendi scientia, “the knowledge of speaking well.”
 Quintilian himself is among the cast of characters, together with his fellow Roman, Cicero, and those polymathic Greeks, Plato and Aristotle (with a few lesser-known players besides), who make up the classical rhetoric all-star team.
 When you append the adjective classical to rhetoric, you are simply referring to the art as it was developed by these fellows and their Greco-Roman compatriots, going back to the fifth and fourth centuries B.C.